shinebig/media-chooser/Readme.md

 }
 ```

+Where assets is an array of selected items.

 ## MediaChooser HTML

 Here is the sample HTML of widget's body, so that you know where to apply your CSS rules: